JP Morgan slashes price target on Teva Pharmaceutical Industries Limited [TEVA] – find out why.

 Sponsored

-FDA has completed review of Alvotech’s application of AVT02 as an interchangeable to high-concentration of Humira® and confirmed that the data provided are sufficient to support a determination of interchangeability; approval requires satisfactory outcome of upcoming facility reinspection.
+– Stelara® (ustekinumab) is prescribed to treat a variety of inflammatory conditions.

-It opened the trading session at $9.19, the shares rose to $9.295 and dropped to $9.00, the range by which the price of stock traded the whole day.
-The daily chart for TEVA points out that the company has recorded 15.59% gains over the past six months.
-However, it is still -34.51% lower than its most recent low trading price.
+Teva Pharmaceutical Industries Limited stock has also gained 12.63% of its value over the past 7 days.
+However, TEVA stock has inclined by 21.48% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 41.40% and gained 15.35% year-on date.

-If we look at the average trading volume of 9.09M shares, TEVA reached to a volume of 7412788 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TEVA stock reached $11.00 billion, with 1.11 billion shares outstanding and 1.09 billion shares in the current float.
+Compared to the average trading volume of 9.24M shares, TEVA reached a trading volume of 17972340 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TEVA shares is $9.60 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TEVA stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.